Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for graphs

 \begin{proposition} For complete bipartite graphs~$K_{m,n}$, we have

 \end{proposition}

-Indeed, each induced subgraph of a complete bipartite graph is a complete bipartite graph, and the nondegeneracy of a complete bipartite graph having at least~$2$ elements in one of its parts is~$0$.
+Indeed, each induced subgraph of a~complete bipartite graph is a~complete bipartite graph, and the non-degeneracy of a~complete bipartite graph having at least~$2$ elements in one of its parts is~$0$.

-Similarly to complete graphs, for a complete bipartite graph~$K_{m,n}$ there is unique chord diagram having it as the intersection graph: a family of $m$ mutually parallel chords intersects transversally another family of~$n$ mutually parallel chords.
-However, in contrast to complete graphs, the intersection graph $K_{m,n}$ admits several nonisomorphic orientations depending on the choice of the cut point.
+Similarly to complete graphs, for a~complete bipartite graph~$K_{m,n}$ there is unique chord diagram having it as the intersection graph: a~family of $m$ mutually parallel chords intersects transversally another family of~$n$ mutually parallel chords.
+However, in contrast to complete graphs, the intersection graph $K_{m,n}$ admits several non-isomorphic orientations depending on the choice of the cut point.
 If we choose the cut point between the two families of mutually parallel chords constituting the two parts of the graph, then all the edges will be oriented from one part to the other one.
 This orientation allows one to easily compute $Q_{K_{m,n}}(u)$.

 Now let us compute the skew characteristic polynomial of the two graphs with~$6$ vertices that are not intersection graphs, namely, the $5$-wheel and the $3$-prism.
-These graphs are shown in Fig.~\ref{fR3}.
+These graphs are shown in Figure~\ref{fR3}.
 They are the smallest graphs possessing this property.

 \begin{proposition} The skew characteristic polynomial of the $5$-wheel is

 while that of the $3$-prism is

 \end{proposition}